-Federal law requires public schools to use web filtering software to block students’ access to pornographic websites.
-Unfortunately, schools often use their web filtering software to block access to sites that provide positive and useful information about LGBT issues or people, even though the websites aren’t sexually explicit in any way.
-When schools that block websites for LGBT rights groups still allow access to hate sites that condemn LGBT people or urge them to try to change their sexual orientation by “praying away the gay,” it’s viewpoint discrimination and it violates students’ rights under the First Amendment.
+Federal law requires public schools to use software to block pornographic websites, but schools often use that software to block sites that provide positive, useful information about LGBT issues, even though the websites aren’t sexually explicit in any way.
+When schools block pro-LGBT sites but still allow access to hate sites that condemn LGBT people or urge them to try to “pray away the gay,” it’s viewpoint discrimination and it violates students’ rights under the First Amendment.

 - LGBT Parenting

 - LGBT Youth

 - Transgender Rights

 - Blog Post - Speak FreelyApril 16, 2010